bss114/OHMC_Colaboratory/Protocols/Extraction/1_PowerSoil_QiaCubeHT.md

 As this is a high throughput approach, users must be careful to maximize plate layouts. **Samples must be processed in multiples of 8 and loaded top to bottom, left to right.** A minimum of 24 samples can be run; however, this is not time efficient and would be better done by hand using the conventional PowerSoil Reagents, [protocol here](https://github.com/BisanzLab/OHMC_Colaboratory/blob/main/Protocols/Extraction/1A_PowerSoil_Manual.md) (Cat No 12855).
 If doing partial plates, cover the unused wells on the silica membrane plate with a sealing film.
 If a user has a limited number of samples, it may make more sense to use individual column tubes rather than 96 well format.
 These can be arrayed into plates for downstream analysis.

+All extraction plates MUST include at least one blank well labeled Extraction Control (ExtCon).
+It is ideal to include a positive control such as the Zymo Community.

 A template has been provided to track sample layouts in 96 well plates.
 Download [here](https://github.com/BisanzLab/OHMC_Colaboratory/blob/main/Templates/0_ExtractionPlate_Template.xlsx).
 Please utilize it to ensure smooth integration into later workflows.
 Print a copy and keep in your lab book as well as a copy in the Sequencing Run log book.
 If samples will be submitted to the collaboratory, they must be arrayed in 96-well full skirted plates and follow these [naming conventions](https://github.com/BisanzLab/OHMC_Colaboratory/blob/main/Protocols/0_SampleRequirements.md).